msawangwan/dotfiles/README.md

 dotfile backups
 ===============

-this repository hosts a small but growing collection of the dotfiles i'm currently using on my ubuntu server. they're tedious to configure so having a central location to store back-up copies is a good idea -- and who knows, maybe someone will find some useful information for themselves.
+this repository hosts back-up copies of my dotfiles.

+they're tedious to configure so having a central location to store them is convenient -- and hopefully, these will help others who are seeking help in configuring their own.

 *feel free to use these configs yourself*